omarryhan/trendzz/README.md

 1. If you're having trouble seeing the bottom select row, you can either:

-- Add the app to your homescreen and open it again, this will correctly show the full height (`100vh`).
+- Add the app to your homescreen and open it again.
+This will correctly show the full height (`100vh`).

+Or:

 - Try pulling the header upwards.

 I think browsers should always show `100vh` regardless whether the user has started scrolling down or not.